Meet Our Team

 Melissa Fuller

 Melissa has 15 years of experience working with children and adolescents as an educator and working alongside their families.
-Over the years, Melissa has also served on staff at her church overseeing women’s ministry and handling pastoral care for adults, couples, and families.
-Melissa is passionate about helping others navigate life’s challenges and seeking to grow in their relationships.
+Over the years, Melissa has also served on staff at her church overseeing women's ministry and handling pastoral care for adults, couples, and families.
+Melissa is passionate about helping others navigate life's challenges and seeking to grow in their relationships.
 Her approach to counseling is through a restorative and holistic lens that offers integrative care for the whole person.
-With a desire to strengthen individuals, couples, children, and teens, Melissa engages collaboratively with her clients to seek to understand their stories and offer care and support.
-She is Prepare & Enrich certified (premarital and marital assessment tool) and a certified Enneagram Life Coach.
-Melissa graduated from California State University San Bernardino with her bachelor of arts in Liberal Studies.
-Melissa will graduate from Denver Seminary in May 2023 with a master’s degree in Clinical Mental Health Counseling.
+With a desire to strengthen individuals, couples, families, children, and teens, Melissa engages collaboratively with her clients to seek to understand their stories and offer care and support.
+She is Prepare & Enrich certified (premarital and marital assessment tool), a certified Enneagram Life Coach, and has completed additional training in Emotion Focused Therapy (EFT), Cognitive Processing Therapy (CPT), and Dialectical Behavioral Therapy (DBT).
+Melissa graduated from Denver Seminary with a master's degree in Clinical Mental Health Counseling.

 Melissa is married to a law enforcement officer and understands the demands and stress that come with the job.
-She desires to help and support individuals, couples, and families to navigate the unique dynamics that come with being part of a first responder family.
-Along with her husband, they are raising two teenagers and enjoy spending time traveling, going for walks with their dog, playing pickleball, and hanging out with friends.
+She desires to help and support individuals, couples, and families to navigate the unique dynamics of being part of a first responder family.
+Along with her husband, they are raising two teenagers and enjoy traveling, going for walks with their dog, playing pickleball, and hanging out with friends.